-Grand Rapids is a city located in Michigan.
-With a 2020 population of 205,289, it is the 2nd largest city in Michigan (after Detroit) and the 115th largest city in the United States.Grand Rapids is currently growing at a rate of 1.25% annually and its population has increased by 9.17% since the most recent census, which recorded a population of 188,040 in 2010.
-Spanning over 46 miles, Grand Rapids has a population density of 4,587 people per square mile.
+Grand Rapids is a city located in Kent County Michigan.
+Grand Rapids has a 2023 population of 195,911.
+It is also the county seat of Kent County.Grand Rapids is currently declining at a rate of -0.38% annually and its population has decreased by -1.14% since the most recent census, which recorded a population of 198,173 in 2020.

 The most common ancestry groups in the city are German (24%), Dutch (21%), English (16%), Irish (11%), Polish (6.5%), and French (5%).